jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

     - :meth:`read_from_string(src, format, **kwargs)`
         Takes a string specifying containing the source data as the first argument, and a string specifying the format as the second.

-When called on an existing :class:`~dendropy.dataobject.tree.TreeList`, or :class:`~dendropy.dataobject.dataset.DataSet` object, these methods *add* the data from the data source to the object, whereas when called on an existing :class:`~dendropy.dataobject.tree.Tree` or :class:`~dendropy.dataobject.char.CharacterArray` object,  they *replace* the object's data with data from the data source.
+When called on an existing :class:`~dendropy.dataobject.tree.TreeList` or :class:`~dendropy.dataobject.dataset.DataSet` object, these methods *add* the data from the data source to the object, whereas when called on an existing :class:`~dendropy.dataobject.tree.Tree` or :class:`~dendropy.dataobject.char.CharacterArray` object,  they *replace* the object's data with data from the data source.
 As with the ":meth:`get_from_*()`" methods, the format specification can be any supported and type-apppropriate format, such as "nexus", "newick", "nexml", "dnafasta", "rnafasta", "proteinfasta" etc.

 For example, the following accumulates post-burn-in trees from a several different files into a single :class:`~dendropy.dataobject.tree.TreeList` object::